 Phase two of the project will involve work to the plinth and the steps that hold the tower.
 This work will take place after Remembrance events.

-However, the project extends beyond the physical repairs with the Heritage Lottery funding supporting a range of activities that will involve local communities in finding out more about the individuals listed on the memorial, as well as collecting stories about Memorial Square over the last century.
+However, the project extends beyond the physical repairs, with the Heritage Lottery funding supporting a range of activities that have involved local communities.

-Local primary school children and college students will engage with the project at various stages allowing them to be hands-on and learn more about the areas past, those local people who have given their lives in world conflicts and those who have given their support during these times in other ways.
+Local primary school children and college students have worked with the project at various stages allowing them to be hands-on and learn more about the areas past, those local people who have given their lives in world conflicts and those who have given their support during these times in other ways.

-Throughout the project we will adding our posts and those that receive from others on the project blog
+Throughout the project we have been adding our posts on the project blog

 We need your help.

 Please tell us what you know about the Clock Tower and surrounding area.
 We’re investigating the buildings, businesses and people that lived and worked around Coalville’s Memorial Square over the last century.

 Do you have any old photos, postcards or other relevant documents you can share?

 Did any of your relatives work at Stableford waggon works, ‘Grieves’ Needle Works or other local companies or retailers around the Square; or perhaps your relatives lived in Deputies Row, on Ashby Road?

 To let us know that you have something to share or want to find out more about this exciting project please send a message to: firstname.lastname@example.org or give us ring on: 01530 229690